nvitya/nvcm/README.md

 # NVCM ARM Cortex-M Microcontroller Framework

 The NVCM is an open source, object based, true multi-vendor C++ software framework for ARM Cortex-M microcontrollers.
-It makes easier to create software for ARM Cortex-M based boards, while the code stays small and effective.
+It allows to create MCU vendor-independent or multi-MCU software, while the code stays small and very effective.

 ## Quick Start